MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netwakesource/nf-netwakesource-netwakesourcegetadapter.md

 ## -returns

-Returns a handle to the NETADAPTER object that represents the net adapter that generated the WoL wake-up event.
+Returns the NETADAPTER object that represents the net adapter for this wake source.

 ## -remarks